learning-zone/react-basics/README.md

 ## Q. How to add custom DOM attributes in JSX?

-Often we need to store information associated with a DOM element.
-This data might not be useful for displaying data to the DOM, but it is helpful for developers to access additional data.
-Custom attributes allow you to attach other values onto an HTML element.

 Custom attributes are supported natively in React 16.
 This means that adding a custom attribute to an element is now as simple as adding it to a render function, like so:

 **Example:**